 The Electric Imp Platform is a highly secure foundation for Internet of Things (IoT) applications.

-The Electric Imp Platform starts with the imp, a powerful module integrating WiFi and the capability to run your application.
+The Electric Imp Platform starts with the imp, a range of powerful modules which offer communications (via WiFi, Ethernet and cellular, depending on the model) and the capability to run your application.
 The combination of the imp module, your imp-hosted application code and your peripheral hardware — for example, sensors, actuators and displays — forms the device: your product and the ‘thing’ in Internet of Things parlance.

 Each device, no matter what kind of imp it contains, has a unique identifier: its device ID.
 This ID is exposed to the program code which runs on the device’s on-board imp, and to the server-based agent code.
 Devices are initially represented in Electric Imp impCentral™ by their IDs, though for convenience impCentral allows each device to be given a more human-friendly alias.